 xchg(huber,maier);

-It doesn't matter for the function template if I exchange numbers or men (line 11 and 12).
-In addition, I have not to specify the type parameter (line) because the compiler can derive it from the function arguments (line 11 and 12).
+It doesn’t matter for the function template if I exchange numbers or men (lines 11 and 12).
+In addition, I have not specified the type parameter (line) because the compiler can derive it from the function arguments (lines 11 and 12).

 The automatic type deduction of function templates will not hold for class templates.
-In the concrete case, I have to specify the type parameter T and the non-type parameter N (line 1).
+In the concrete case, I must specify the type parameter T and the non-type parameter N (line 1).

 1